 The wealthy don’t want a society that’s fair for all, if it intrudes on big capital profit.

 But who knows?
 Perhaps this time, unlike all previous times, the soft consensus approach of moderate centrism will be enough to coerce power away from the corporate aristocracy and into the service of an average citizen.
 Maybe a Joe Biden or a Donald Trump will make America great again after all.
 History says not, however.

 As we look back on the half century of past elections, it is mostly wins for reactionary, conservative, moderates and centrist candidates.
 Since the millennium there have been a handful of progressive victories but, Sanders and a scattering of representatives aside, no major position of power has been entrusted to a candidate advocating genuine change since JFK in 1961.

 Democratic primaries and then, in November 2020, the Presidential, Congressional and widespread civic elections, are the coming opportunities for progressive Democrat course correction or – for believers in the corporate feudal model, whether it pays lip service to reactionary conservatism or consensus inclusion – Republican or moderate Democrat continuity.

 Let’s not be fooled by the false dichotomy of Reds and Blues, however.

 Choice exists but the Democrat Republican tribal colors are a misdirection.
-The real paradigm is a contest between a 75 year timeline divergence that has become “the establishment” whose roots lie in the aftermath of the Second World War, under which many have prospered, versus a disruptive progressive call for a return to the American dream exemplified in the New Deal, equality of opportunity, FDR’s Second Bill of Rights and the vision of the Founding Fathers, but potentially disruptive to deep-rooted power structures.
+The reality is a contest between continuing a 70+ year timeline divergence that has become “the establishment” under which many prospered, versus a progressive ideal, a return to the American Dream exemplified in the New Deal.
+Equality of opportunity, FDR’s Second Bill of Rights, true to the vision of the Founding Fathers, but potentially disruptive to deep-rooted power structures.

 Change will follow, whichever faction wins, for the better or the worse, but for which demographic?